mattczyz/pig-test-runner/README.md

 To execute tests, internally pig-test-runner uses Pig unit testing framework and JUnit.
 It can be a part of an automated build process, as well as used within visual tools, e.g. Eclipse JUnit testing, allowing a selective test run.

-It is possible to use external or embedded Hive Metastore to deploy of HQL schema definitions and access HCatalogue from Pig.
+It is possible to use external or embedded Hive Metastore to deploy of HQL schema definitions and access HCatalog from Pig.
 To support custom output formats, the default test result validator can be overridden by providing a custom implementation.

 ## Usage

 #### Defining tests
-e.g. pig-test-def.json
+e.g. test-def.json

 ```
 [{